Equal Fair Housing Opportunity

-The sale and purchase of a home are among the most significant events that an individual will experience in their lifetime.
-It is more than the simple purchase of housing, for it directly impacts the hopes, dreams, aspirations, and economic destiny of those involved.
-For this reason, the Fair Housing Act and other federal and state laws were enacted to guarantee a right to a national housing market free from discrimination based on race, color, religion, sex, handicap, familial status, and national origin.
+The sale and purchase of a home are among the most significant events an individual will experience in their lifetime.
+It is more than the simple purchase of housing, for it directly impacts the hopes, dreams, aspirations, and economic destinies of those involved.
+For this reason, They enacted the Fair Housing Act and other federal and state laws to guarantee a right to a national housing market free from discrimination based on race, color, religion, sex, handicap, familial status, and national origin.

 Civil Rights Act of 1866

 The Fair Housing Act declares a national policy of fair housing throughout the United States.
 The law makes any discrimination in the sale, lease, or rental of housing illegal, or makes housing otherwise unavailable, because of race, color, religion, sex, handicap, familial status, or national origin.

 Title III of the Americans with Disabilities Act prohibits discrimination against persons with disabilities in places of public accommodations and commercial facilities.